thomasjbradley/markbot/README.md

     maxHeight: 1500
     minHeight: 240

-    # For images only
-    # Check if the image has been smushed with a tool like ImageOptim
+    # Check if the image/file has been smushed
+    # For images it’ll look for extraneous metadata, something ImageOptim would remove
+    # For text files & SVGs it’ll just look for line breaks
     smushed: true

     # For text files only